edeandrea/xjc-generation-gradle-plugin/README.md

       schemaFile = null  // A String or File reference that is relative to schemaRootDir containing the location of the file to generate sources from.
 Only this or schemaDir can be used, not both. schemaDir = null  // A String or File reference that is relative to schemaRootDir containing a folder to generate sources from.
 This folder is searched recursively and all files found are used.
 Only this or schemaFile can be used, not both.
 Available since version 1.1. sourceSet = null  // The name of the source set for this schema.
-If null or empty, the default source set will be used taskName = null  // Optionally define a task name to be used for the generation of this schema.
+If null or empty, the default source set will be used onePassMode = false // Define if the generation of classes should be performed in one pass (all schema files in the directory together or one by one).
+If not defined, the files are processed one by one.
+Available since version 1.3. taskName = null  // Optionally define a task name to be used for the generation of this schema.
 If null or empty a default one will be created generatedOutputRootDir = "$buildDir/generated-sources/$sourceSetName/xjc" // A String or File reference defining the root output directory for generated sources.
 Available since version 1.3. additionalXjcOptions = [:]  // A Map containing additional options to pass to xjc for this schema.
 Any options here will override anything in defaultAdditionalXjcOptions.
 If the option doesn't have a value, then use the empty string as a value.
 Available since version 1.2.